-(i) An offer to connect in respect of a transmission network must conform with the access arrangements set out in rule 5.4A.
+(j) An offer to connect in respect of a distribution network made to an Embedded Generator or a Market Network Service Provider, must conform with the relevant access arrangements set out in rule 5.3AA.

 This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)